Search

 Simplifying Local Government

-Changes to how local government is structured is coming – what matters most to you?
+Changes to how local government is structured are coming – what matters most to you?

 Tell us what you think

-In coming weeks, we’ll be asking for your feedback.
-Your views will help shape the direction we take and inform any outline proposal we put forward by 9 August.
+Your views will help shape the direction we take and inform any high level ‘outline’ proposal we put forward by 9 August.

-Before taking part in the survey, we encourage you to read more information
+Before taking part in the survey, we encourage you to read the information below.

 What is Simplifying Local Government?